 Section 3.
 RN Basic Schedule.
-Eight (8) hours of work shall constitute an employee's assigned shift.
-Assigned hours or days the RN regularly works within the Health and Human Services Department's normal hours of operation.
+An RN Basic Schedule is defined as assigned hours or days the RN regularly works within the Health and Human Services Department's normal hours of operation.
+Eight (8) hours of work shall constitute an employee's assigned shift under an RN Basic Schedule.

 Section 4.
 RN Alternative Schedule.
-Assigned hours or days the RN regularly works outside of the Health and Human Services Department's normal hours of operation.
-During the term of this agreement, the eCounty reserves the option of establishing a ten (10)-hour, four (4)-day workweek, which may be instituted provided the employees affected are given fifteen (15) calendar days advance notice.
+An RN Alternative Schedule is defined as assigned hours or days the RN regularly works outside of the Health and Human Services Department's normal hours of operation.
+During the term of this agreement, the County reserves the option of establishing a ten (10)-hour, four (4)-day workweek, which may be instituted provided the employees affected are given fifteen (15) calendar days' advance notice.
+An employee may request an alternative schedule under the provisions of Section 6 of this Article.
+Employees working alternative schedules will have a signed agreement accepting such alternative schedule.

 Section 5.
 Flexing.
-A temporary modification of a basic or alternative schedule within a regularly scheduled workweek.
+Flexing is defined as a temporary modification of a basic or alternative schedule within a regularly scheduled workweek.

-The County may allow employees to modify their normal work hours within the workweek on an intermittent, temporary basis to make up for time lost due to illness, medical appointments or other instances allowed under the sick leave provisions of this agreement, compatible with the operating needs of the County.
+By mutual agreement, the County may allow employees to modify their normal work hours within the workweek on an intermittent, temporary basis to make up for time lost, compatible with the operating needs of the County.
 Daily overtime will be waived to accommodate these requests.